Xiangqi: History

 A game called xiangqi was mentioned as dating to the Warring States period; according to the first-century-BC text Shuo Yuan (說苑/说苑), it was one of Lord Mengchang of Qi's interests.
 However, the rules of that game are not described, and it was not necessarily related to the present-day game.
 Emperor Wu of Northern Zhou wrote a book in AD 569 called Xiang Jing.
-It described the rules of an astronomically themed game called xiangqi or xiangxi (象戲).
-The word xiàngqí 象棋 is usually translated as "elephant game" or "figure game", because the Chinese character 象 means "elephant" and "figure"; it originated as a stylized drawing of an elephant, and was used to write a word meaning "figure", likely because the two words were pronounced the same.

-For these reasons, Murray theorized that "in China [chess] took over the board and name of a game called 象棋 in the sense of 'Astronomical Game', which represented the apparent movements of naked-eye-visible astronomical objects in the night sky, and that the earliest Chinese references to 象棋 meant the Astronomical Game and not Chinese chess".
+It described the rules of an astronomically themed game called xiangxi (象戲).
+Ancient reports state that "the pieces ... were called after the sun, the moon, the planets and the star-houses", in contrast with modern xiangqi.
+In addition, there are mentions of shuffling of pieces, which does not occur in xiangqi either.
+For these reasons, Murray argued that "in China [chess] took over the board and name of a game called 象棋 in the sense of 'Astronomical Game', which represented the apparent movements of naked-eye-visible astronomical objects in the night sky, and that the earliest Chinese references to 象棋 meant the Astronomical Game and not Chinese chess".
 Previous games called xiàngqí may have been based on the movements of sky objects.
-However, the connection between 象 and astronomy is marginal, and arose from constellations being called "figures" in astronomical contexts where other meanings of "figure" were less likely; this usage may have led some ancient Chinese authors to theorize that the game 象棋 started as a simulation of astronomy.
+In contrast, present-day xiangqi developed from Indian chaturanga according to Murray; this is also the predominant opinion among historians.